Product Growth at Codegiant

 Now, let’s check which Agile development methodology would be most suitable for your team:

-.
+Scrum — it’s the most popular one.
 It’s an iterative agile process that typically consists of three Scrum roles and time boxes.
 Also, in the Scrum project management, you have a Product Owner, Scrum Master, and Scrum Team.
 A time box, also known as a sprint, is the time in which you need to complete your tasks.
 Scrum sprints last from two weeks to a month.
 During the spring period, changes aren’t allowed.

 Kanban — The Kanban methodology allows you to make changes in the process whenever you need it.
 It helps you to visualize your workflow as Kanban mainly consists of boards and cards.
 Actually, Kanban means “visual sign” in Japanese.